-May — September: Best Time to Visit Russia
+May — September: The Best Time to Visit Russia

 Advantages are multiple: good weather allows to spend much time outside, as well as to enjoy summer terraces of restaurants.
 Boat trips, like a boat trip on rivers and channel in St Petersburg, for instance, are a summer must-do.
-Famous white nights in St. Petersburg can be seen only from May to August.
-Gigs on the squares, festivals in the parks… What else can I say to encourage you to come to Russia in summer?
+Famous white nights in St Petersburg can be seen only from May to August.
+Concerts on the squares, open-air festivals in the parks… What else can I say to encourage you to come to Russia in summer?

 The only disadvantage: all the touristy places are very busy.
 Crowds at the entrance to popular museums (and inside the museums) are sometimes scary.
 However, there are some tricks which could help to avoid long lines and crowds:

 - go on a tour with a private guide.
 Usually, private guides book entrance tickets in advance, so you don’t have to wait in line for tickets;